jasonshanks/alfred-darkmode/README.md

 Or customise as suits you!

 ## Version history
-1.1 – qualified compatibility with 10.14. added hotkey trigger. updated icon.
+1.1 – qualified compatibility with 10.14. added hotkey trigger. updated icon. @jasonshanks

 1.0 – original release by @smpanaro